A. K. M. Aminul Haque (general): Career

 Haque was commissioned in the Bangladesh Army on 22 December 1989 with the 21st Bangladesh Military Academy (BMA) Long Course.

 In September 2011, Lieutenant Colonel Haque was the additional director of National Security Intelligence when he led an operation arrest six individuals in Dhaka in connection with the leak of question papers for medical and dental school exams.

 Haque served as defence adviser at the Bangladesh High Commission in London.

 In January 2020, Haque came back to Bangladesh and joined senior directing staff -SDS (Army)-2 of the National Defence College in Mirpur Cantonment.
 Later, he served as director of IT at Army Headquarters until he got promoted to major general.
 On 17 January 2023, he was appointed the director general of Bangladesh Ansar and Village Defence Party.
 He went to the shrine of Sheikh Mujibur Rahman to pay tribute after his promotion.

 Personal life

-Haque's brother AKM Enamul Haque Shamim is an Awami League member of parliament, and a deputy minister in Sheikh Hasina's cabinet.
+Haque's brother AKM Enamul Haque Shamim was an Awami League member of parliament, and a deputy minister in Sheikh Hasina's cabinet.
 There was an attempted assassination of his brother, Enamul Haque Shamim, in June 2014 while he was serving as director of the National Security Intelligence.
 His father engineer Abul Hashem is a veteran of the Bangladesh Liberation War and former employee of the Bangladesh Water Development Board.
 His mother Ratnagarva Begum Ashrafunnesa also actively participated in the Bangladesh Liberation War with her husband.